paulipa/sico-wiki/community/rules-and-requirements.md

 - **You are prohibited to do personal attacks** against any players in EVE.
 Smack talk is allowed.
 - **No toxic behaviour** in any situations
 - **All real-life threats** are taken extremely serious by CCP and will get you permanently banned rather easy.
 Keep your head cool as you don’t want to lose your characters for yelling someone to choke on a bag of dicks.
+- **Unfriendly or immature attitudes** is not allowed.
+Remember that while smack talk is allowd you should keep it mature and civilized.
+Dont be a dick.
 - **No Real Money Trade (RMT)** of any type.

 ## Prohibited actions against community players (PACP)